FOREX-Euro steady, investors hold fire before summit

 "There's still the tantalising possibility there may be some give and take at the summit, so there's a degree of giving the euro the benefit of the doubt.
 But the long-term downtrend is distinctly negative."

-The euro was flat at $1.2495, recovering from a fall to a two-week low of $1.2441 hit on Tuesday on trading platform EBS, a level seen as providing strong technical support.
-The next downside target is a two-year low of $1.2288 hit on June 1.
+The euro was close to flat at $1.2491, recovering from a fall to a two-week low of $1.2441 hit on Tuesday on trading platform EBS, a level seen as providing strong technical support.
+The next major downside target is a two-year low of $1.2288 hit on June 1.

-Some traders said a roadmap towards a common banking union or a decision at the summit to activate the euro zone's rescue fund to start buying Italian and Spanish government debt and lower their borrowing costs could provide relief to the euro.

-Italy's six-month borrowing costs rose to 2.957 percent at auction on Wednesday, their highest since December.
-The spike comes just ahead of a five- and 10-year debt sale for up to 5.5 billion euros on Thursday.
-On Tuesday, Spain saw its short term borrowing costs nearly triple.
+In addition to Merkel's comments, the euro was also put under pressure on Tuesday by a rise in Spanish bond yields after demand for the country's short-term debt fell at auction despite the significantly higher returns on offer.

+In another test of investor appetite for peripheral debt that could hit the euro if yields rise significantly, Italy will auction up to 9 billion euros of six-month bills later in the session,

 JAPANESE POLITICS

-Against the yen, the euro was flat at 99.334 yen, having hit a two-week low of 98.74 the previous day.
-The common currency has lost more than 1.6 percent against the yen so far this week.

-The dollar was also flat at 79.47 yen, well below a two-month high of 80.63 yen hit earlier this week.
+The dollar rose 0.2 percent to 79.63 yen, but held below a two-month high of 80.63 yen hit earlier this week.

-Some market players said that while the yen was being supported by safe-haven inflows, political uncertainty stemming from a rift inside Japan's ruling party could start to weigh.
-Many investors outside Japan, though, are still unsure of the implications for the yen from the political uncertainty.
+Some market players said political uncertainty stemming from a rift inside Japan's ruling party could start to weigh on the yen, although investors outside of Japan may be unsure of the implications for the currency.

 "International investors have been burned so many times by trying to trade dollar/yen around Japanese political events.
 They are happy to watch the story unfold but unwilling to take positions, in FX at least," said Gareth Berry, associate director of G10 FX strategy for UBS in Singapore.